 They are a class of molecules present in all living organisms and in all compartments of the cell; in animal cells they may constitute more than 50% of their dry weight.

 Animal, plant, bacterial and viral proteins are linear polymers made up of subunits called amino acids.
-About 20 amino acids have been identified, present almost exclusively in the L form, and bound together by a covalent bond called peptide bond, that is rigid and planar.
+About 20 amino acids have been identified which, according to Fischer-Rosanoff convention or D-L system, a way to describe the configuration of molecules with chirality, are present almost exclusively in the L form, and are bound together by a covalent bond called peptide bond, that is rigid and planar.
 The amino acid sequence, coded by a specific gene, is called a polypeptide chain or a protein.
 Each amino acid is repeated a more or less high number of times.

 Occasionally, D-amino acids have been found in certain bacterial proteins.